anfindsen/CorrelationEqCausation/docs/index.markdown

 From the table above we conclude that actors who go on to be Oscar nominated star in more crically acclaimed movies than actors who do not end up being nominated.
 However, the comercial success of movies starred in seem to not matter for receiving Oscar nomination as the P-value is 0.82 and thus we accept the null hypothesis of the samples means being equal.
 A reason for this may be that some genres of movies appeal to the critics but not to the masses.

-#### **Actor Network**
+#### **Actor Network** - Melker
 <iframe src="{{ 'images/network_analysis.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

 What makes a great movie is seldom a single performance, it often an ensemble of great performances enhancing each other.
 Hence we make a deep dive into the actor relationships with other actors.
 We define a relationship as having performed in the same movie as another actor, i.e. actors will be nodes and shared performances between actors are edges in a graph.
 It is however not useful plotting the graph of all actors as it has over 23 000 nodes.
 We instead count the number of relationships for nominated and not nominated actors which turn out to 72.8 and 37.2 respectively.
 Nominated actors have this number of relationships while on average having stared in 8.9 movies while not nominated actors have on average starred in 7.9 movies.
 From this we see two options: 1.
 Nominated actors perofmr in movies with more actors, creatingmore relationships per movie starred in.
 2. Nominated actors are in more popular movies where more actors are registered and hence in the dataset.
 <iframe src="{{ 'images/network_graph.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

-Additionally, it appears that all nominated actors have a relationship to atleast another Oscar nominated actor.
+Additionally, it appears that all nominated actors have a relationship to atleast another oscar nominated actor.
 This enforces the hypothesis that great performances are not stand-alone but rather enforced by other performances.
-### **Prediction on actor features**
+### **Prediction on actor features** - Rasmus
-We explored the possibility to predict whether a person is nominated for an Oscar for a movie.
+We explored the possibility to predict whether a person is nominated for an oscar for a movie.
 We tried using linear regression and decision trees for this.
 A challenge is the unbalanced state of the data, with there being 45 times more actors who were not nominated.
 To account for this we applied both over- and undersampling techniques.

 #### **Predicting from personal features**
 Firstly, we tried if it is possible to predict being nomintated purely from personal features such as gender, height, ethnicity and age.
 If that were possible it would indicate that there is a possibility for a bias for or against certain people, not connected to their skill in acting, which would be bad.

-However, both the <a href="methods#logistic-regression">logistic regression</a> and decision tree proved incapable of doing so, even with rebalancing the data the models achieved a maximum F1 score of 0.05.
+However, both the logistic regression and decision tree proved incapable of doing so, even with rebalancing the data the models achieved a maximum F1 score of 0.05.
 This indicates that we cannot simply tell who will get nominated by how they look like.

 #### **Predicting with all features**